Menu

 1. Check that your computer meets the system requirements for ArcGIS ArcMap or ArcGIS Pro .

-2. On-campus: connect to the UC network to copy the required install and license files; off-campus you'll need to remote log in to a Student Workroom to connect to the UC network, as in a. below:
+2. On-campus: connect to the UC network to copy the required install and license files; off-campus you'll need to remote log in to a Student Workroom to connect to the UC network, as below:

-a.
 Logon to a UC Windows computer, open Windows File Explorer, select This PC, then the Computer tab, and use ‘Map network drive’ to connect to \\file\bulk\geodata\Esri (no password required).
 Copy the respective ArcGIS_ArcMap (~2.2GB) or ArcGIS_Pro (~3.7GB) folder from the UC network to a USB or your OneDrive or PC.

 Alternatively you can download the software via ArcGIS online - instructions in link below.